Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Target Selection

 \section{Target Selection}

-The post-RGB and post-AGB stars in this study are taken from KWVW15 -- these are listed in Tables\,\ref{prgbsrcs}, \ref{prgbwise}, \ref{pagbsrcs} and \ref{pagbwise} together with their photometry.
-They are divided roughly equally between ``shell'' and ``disk'' sources.
+The post-RGB and post-AGB stars in this study are taken from KWVW15 -- these are listed in Table\,\ref{srcs} together with their photometry.
+The photometry has been compiled by \citet{kamath2015} and is available online from the Vizier database (https://vizier.u-strasbg.fr/viz-bin/VizieR).
+The Vizier database was further searched to compile the error bars and upper (lower) limits if any on the photometric magnitudes.
+KWVW15 use the average of epoch 1 and 2 \citep{meixner2006} $Spitzer$ MIPS 24 $\micron$ photometry.
+Although these values are close enough and the use of an average is justified, we use the photometric data from both the epochs with their corresponding error bars from the NASA/IPAC Infrared Science Archive (https://irsa.ipac.caltech.edu).

+A total of eight post-RGB and post-AGB stars have been analysed.
+These are divided equally between ``shell'' and ``disk'' sources.
 KWVW15 introduced this classification based on a visual inspection of their dust SEDs.
-The shell sources show far-IR excess and the peak of the dust distribution lies beyond 10 $\micron$.
-The disk sources show near-IR excess indicative of hot dust and the peak of the dust SED lies around 10 $\micron$ or sometimes even bluer.
-Further, on a colour-colour plot, the shell sources have [8]$-$[24] $>$ 4.0 and [3.6]$-$[4.5] $<$ 0.5. disk sources, on the other hand, have [3.6]$-$[4.5] $>$ 0.5 or is some cases [3.6]$-$[4.5] $<$ 0.5 but in combination with [8]-[24] $<$ 3.0.
+The shell sources show far-IR excess and the peak of the SED lies beyond 10 $\micron$.
+The disk sources show near-IR excess indicative of hot dust and the peak of the SED lies around 10 $\micron$ or sometimes shortwards.
+Further, on a color-color plot, see Fig.\,12, \citet{kamath2015}, the shell sources have [3.6]$-$[4.5] $<$ 0.5 and [8]$-$[24] $>$ 4.0.
+Disk sources, on the other hand, have [3.6]$-$[4.5] $>$ 0.5, or in some cases, [3.6]$-$[4.5] $<$ 0.5 in combination with [8]-[24] $<$ 3.0.

-In order to ensure that for the post-RGBs in our study, CEE occured on the RGB, we selected objects with L $<$ 1000 L$_{\odot}$.
-These post-RGB candidates have the largest 24\,$\micron$-excess, implying the presence of the largest amount of dust, using the 8$-$to$-24\,\micron$ color (from IRAC4 and MIPS1 band photometry).
-The post-AGB stars are common between KWVW15 and van Aarle et al. (2011), the only exception being J051906.86-694153.9.
+In order to ensure that for the post-RGBs in our study, CEE occured on the RGB, we selected objects with L $<$ 1000 $L_{\odot}$.
+The post-AGB stars are common between KWVW15 and \citet{aarle2011}, the only exception being J051906.86-694153.9.
 This star showed the BaII line at 4554.03\AA, (KWVW15).
 The presence of BaII indicates a s-process enriched post-AGB object.